Regions of Italy: Representation in the Senate

 Article 57 of the Constitution of Italy originally established that the Senate of the Republic was to be elected on a regional basis by Italian citizens aged 25 or older (unlike the Chamber of the Deputies, which was elected on a national basis and by all Italian citizens aged 18 or older).
-No region could have less than 7 senators, except for the two smallest regions: Aosta Valley (1 senator) and Molise (2 senators).
+No region could have fewer than 7 senators, except for the two smallest regions: Aosta Valley (1 senator) and Molise (2 senators).
 From 2006 to 2020, 6 out of 315 senators (and 12 out of 630 deputies) were elected by Italians residing abroad.

 After two constitutional amendments were passed respectively in 2020 (by constitutional referendum) and 2021, however, there have been changes.
 The Senate is still elected on a regional basis, but the number of senators was reduced from 315 to 200, who are now elected by all citizens aged 18 or older, just like deputies (themselves being reduced from 630 to 400).
 Italians residing abroad now elect 4 senators (and 8 deputies).

 The remaining 196 senators are assigned to each region proportionally according to their population.
 The amended Article 57 of the Constitution provides that no region can have fewer than 3 senators representing it, barring Aosta Valley and Molise, which retained 1 and 2 senators respectively.